Introducing a new platform for strategic growth

 This market-in, rather than product-out, mindset is imperative as companies encounter risks to success throughout the operating cycle.
 It’s critical to match maturation with the macro trends happening across the industry you play in that are affecting buyers of companies big and small.
 Timing is everything.

 Building the vision and strategy and green-lighting the move to a platform business model is one of the most significant decisions leadership teams can make.
+You must earn it first but when it arrives you must align, communicate and move quickly.
 Not only does it signal a serious shift in marketing, sales, and customer success/support approaches, but it requires a mammoth undertaking by product and engineering teams to build the software and harden the infrastructure that enables this shift.

 Many times products are utilized by customers with siloed interaction points.
 This user experience needs to be elegant with clean workflows and user interfaces or via robust APIs.
 And the entire operating model of how your company engages with its users needs to follow suit.